 - What existing code can we bring forward?
 If you have existing code, algorithms, or libraries that work with Windows Store apps, you can bring that code forward.
 For example, if you have existing app logic written in C++, you might consider creating your Windows Store app with C++.

 We chose C++ for performance and because it matched our skillsets.
 We believed that a full photo app would likely perform compute-intensive image processing such as image filter effects, and we knew that C++ would let us best take advantage of the multicore and GPU capabilities of the hardware platform in this case.
 For example, Hilo uses C++ Accelerated Massive Parallelism (C++ AMP) to implement a cartoon effect.
 C++ gave us a direct path to libraries such as C++ AMP and the Parallel Patterns Library (PPL).

 We chose XAML for developer productivity.
 We believed that XAML's declarative UI approach and many built-in features would save us time and let us focus on design and core app logic.

 We chose Visual Studio Express as our environment to write, debug, and unit test code, Team Foundation Server to track planned work, manage bug reports, version source code, and automate builds, and Blend for Visual Studio to design animations.

-The document Getting started with Windows Store apps orients you to the language options available.
+The document Your first app orients you to the language options available.